 The treatment of temporary deafness depends on the cause.
 If hearing loss is caused by an inflammation of the ear it can be treated with antibiotics and analgesics.
 If your dog has wax build-up in his ears, he/she will need daily ear cleaning with a prescription wash.

 Dogs that are genetically predisposed to deafness should not be bred.
-Appropriate ear hygiene and care is essential to prevent hearing loss.
-Whenever your dog is groomed you should clean the external ear (only the visible part of the ear) using a small gauze or cotton ball and mineral oil in order to prevent excess earwax build up.
+Appropriate ear hygiene and care are essential to prevent hearing loss.
+Whenever your dog is groomed you should clean the external ear (only the visible part of the ear) using a small gauze or cotton ball and mineral oil in order to prevent excessive earwax buildup.
 Whenever you visit your veterinarian, make sure that they check your Chihuahuas’ ears.

 How Can Pet Parents Help Their Dogs With Hearing Loss?

 • Deaf dogs can be trained to understand hand signals.

 • A flashlight or laser penlight can be used to get your dog’s attention.

 • Let your dog know that you are entering or leaving a room by tapping him/her gently on the back or shoulder.